kptdev/kpt/site/reference/pkg/cat/README.md

 linkTitle: "cat"
 type: docs
 description: >
-  Print the KRM resources in a file/directory
+  Print the resources in a file/directory
 ---

 <!--mdtogo:Short
-    Print the KRM resources in a file/directory
+    Print the resources in a file/directory
 -->

-Cat prints the resources in a package as yaml to stdout.
+Cat prints the resources in a file/directory as yaml to stdout.

-Cat is useful for printing the KRM resources in a file/directory which might contain other non-resource files.
+Cat is useful for printing the resources in a file/directory which might contain other non-resource files.

 ### Synopsis